 - Contract management software allows for the easy management of the entire contract lifecycle.

-But what exactly is ‘contract authoring’?
-Well, this is the process of drafting and creating contracts.
+Contract authoring is the process of drafting and creating a contract.

 It involves the careful composition of terms, conditions, and clauses to govern the legal agreement between the parties.

-Contract authoring ensures that the contract accurately represents the intentions of the parties involved and protects their interests.
+Contract authoring ensures that the contract accurately reflects the parties’ intentions and protects their interests.

-It’s one of the first stages in contract lifecycle management and is a great chance to put into writing any verbal terms that have already been discussed.
+It’s one of the first stages in contract lifecycle management and a great opportunity to put in writing any verbal terms that have already been discussed.

 Why is contract authoring important?